-- Follow steps 1-3 of Installing an expansion card to riser bracket 4 to remove riser card bracket 4 from the chassis. - 2.
+- 1. Follow step 1 of Installing an expansion card to the butterfly riser card bracket to remove the butterfly riser card bracket from the chassis. - 2.
 Disconnect the cables from the HBA/RAID card.

 3. Remove the two (2) screws securing the card to the butterfly riser card bracket (A), and then remove the HBA/RAID card (B).